AamuApp/muffinsplantshop/README.md

 - An account at [Aamu.app](Aamu.app).
 - A *database* at Aamu.app and an API key to this database.
-- A [Stripe](https://stripe.com/) account and a secret key (testing key is OK).
+- A [Stripe](https://stripe.com/) account and a secret API key (Dashboard/Developers/API keys) (testing key is OK).

 ## Installation

-- Click "Deploy to Netlify" (below)
+- Click "Deploy to Netlify" (see below).
+- Click "Connect to GitHub".
-- Insert your secret keys
+- Insert your secret keys (Aamu.app + Stripe).
-- After Netlify is done building, edit the file `config-client.js` and insert your Stripe public key
+- After Netlify is done building, edit the file `config-client.js` and insert your Stripe public key, commit the file.
 - After Netlify is done building again, everything should work.
 If not, go through every step to make sure everything was done correctly.

 ## Live demo hosted on Netlify